 Andrew has a Bachelor of Business (Finance), Advanced Diploma of Financial Planning, is an accredited Self- Managed Super Fund adviser (SMSFA) and speaks several languages.

-No. Division 296 is still only a proposal.
-The Better Targeted Superannuation Concessions Bill 2023 lapsed on 21 July 2025, and will need to be reintroduced to Parliament before it can become law.
+No, the proposed Division 296 tax is not yet law.
+The Better Targeted Superannuation Concessions Bill 2023 lapsed on 21 July 2025 and will need to be re-introduced (incorporating the announced changes on 13 October 2025) back into Parliament for passage.

 Yes, if you are likely to be impacted.
 Fordham Business Advisors works closely with Perpetual’s financial advisers to provide a coordinated service across accounting, taxation, and advisory needs.
 This joined-up approach helps ensure clients receive tailored guidance for their circumstances.